 In response to observations made through monitoring, periodic adjustments to mitigation actions may be required to achieve desired outcomes (i.e., adaptive management).
-The Monitoring Reports will describe current conditions, note any deficiencies observed at the mitigation area(s), and will recommend corrective actions.
+Monitoring Reports will describe current conditions, note any deficiencies observed at the mitigation site(s), and will recommend corrective actions.

-The effectiveness of any corrective actions will be evaluated during subsequent monitoring and will be reported in Monitoring Reports.
+The effectiveness of any corrective actions will be evaluated during subsequent monitoring events and will be reported in their affiliated Monitoring Reports.
 Monitoring Reports will recommend any changes to the monitoring schedule that may be necessary following the identification of deficiencies and the implementation of corrective measures.
-After the first vegetation management and monitoring cycle, the Applicant will consult with the NYSDPS and the Office to determine if changes to the management/monitoring schedule/activities are needed in order to achieve the objectives of management.
+During the first vegetation management cycle (6 years), the Applicant will consult with the NYSDPS and ORES to determine if changes to the management/monitoring schedule/activities are needed in order to achieve the objectives of management.